Epiksha/boilerplate-react/README.md

-Title: ct-boilerplate-react
+*Calvin's React Boilerplate*

+**Description**

-Description: This is a basic boilerplate for React to get any developers up and running from the outset, as well as helping newer developers to get familiar with the different technologies in the JavaScript ecosystem.
+This is a basic boilerplate for React to get any developers up and running from the outset, as well as helping newer developers to get familiar with the different technologies in the JavaScript ecosystem.
 React is used as a library (though I would argue more of a framework), with Webpack transpiling JSX down to good old fashioned JavaScript, along with ES6 Babel integration so that all modern JavaScript code is transpiled down for older browsers.
 Testing has been configured and is possible with Jest.
 ESLint has also been included with the AirBnb configuration to standardise your code further.
 Additionally, Sass will be compiled down to CSS at runtime.

-Scripts:
+**Scripts**

 `setup`: To get started, all you need to do is run `npm run setup` (npm comes with node so if you don't have it, visit https://nodejs.org/ to install the package and run the aforementioned script in your command line).
 This will run `npm install` for you (alternatively, it may be quicker just to run `npm install itself`!).

 `dev`: To build your development environment and run your code locally, run `npm run dev` from your command line.
 This will leverage the `webpack-dev-server` package which will build your files on the fly and serve them to your browser for you (avoiding clutter of production files when they are not yet needed).